 Dominic stood with his arms folded across his chest, watching silently as the firefighters finished checking the ashes of the burnt building.
 The blaze at the crack of dawn, along with the flashing lights of the police, ambulance and fire trucks attracted a large crowd that was now dwindling.

 When his phone rang, he thought to ignore it, but something told him to answer.
 He threw on a T-shirt, jeans and a black coat then left his home in a hurry.
-Since then, he had been staring at the ruin that was childhood home.
+Since then, he was staring at the ruin that was his childhood home.

-His parents, or what was left of them anyways, were found in the rubble.
+His parents, what was left of them anyway, were found in the rubble.